• Ebook

 Sort through a jam-packed storage unit.

+As we begin going through our boxes, I can't imagine using all of these items again!
 I love the simplicity of van life and would like to maintain as much of that as I can indoors.

 the van life storage unit emptied into my a living room